juanxramirez/Matrix_condition/README.md

 ## Software requirements
 ### OS Requirements

-The code presented here is supported for _Windows_ and has been tested on the following system:
+Our code is supported for _Windows_ and has been tested on the following system:

 Windows 10 Enterprise version 20H2